Now is the time to start incorporating a millennial-focused recruitment strategy for the workplace.

-Much has been written about millennials and how they differ from previous generations in their approach to work – and careers in general.
-Indeed, we see millennials often unfairly saddled with the dubious reputation for being entitled, disloyal, self-centered or optimistic go-getters, but it turns out that they are actually not that different from their older work colleagues.
+Much has been written about the millennials and how they differ from previous generations in their approach to work — and careers in general.
+Indeed, millennials are often unfairly saddled with the dubious reputation for being entitled, disloyal, self-centered or optimistic go-getters, but it turns out that they’re actually not that different from their older work colleagues.
 In fact, Chuck Underwood, a pioneering and longtime authority on generations, pointed out that, “Millennials are idealistic; they are demanding; they will insist that their employers are good corporate citizens, environmentally green and ethical.
 In many ways, they are exactly like the baby boomers and that’s not an accident.
 Most have boomers for parents, and they absorbed their parents’ values.”1

 - Loyalty and dedication.
 The majority of our survey participants want to stay more than five years with their company, as opposed to jumping ship in the near term.
 Given good opportunities for career advancement, support for education, a collaborative culture, and competitive pay and benefits, this group of workers will go above and beyond to drive organizational success.

-- Tech-savviness with a personal touch.
-It is true that many millennials adopt new technologies and gravitate toward digital media more easily compared to their older colleagues.
+- Tech savvy with a personal touch.
+It is true that many millennials adopt new technologies and gravitate toward digital media more easily than do their older colleagues.
 However, when it comes to learning new skills at work, research shows that millennials prioritize face-to-face contact over digital options.
 FMI’s survey also confirmed that 86% of respondents favored face-to-face feedback rather than a digital setting.
-This mix of tech-savviness, combined with a need for personal interaction, can help companies drive change across multiple generations while infusing the industry with a fresh new perspective.
+This mix of tech savvy, combined with a need for personal interaction, can help companies drive change across multiple generations while infusing the industry with a fresh new perspective.

-- Balance.
-Millennials are looking for a healthy work-life “integration.”
+- Millennials are looking for a healthy work-life blend.
 This can be difficult to attain in the construction industry, which often requires long hours, remote work or challenging work conditions.
-However, if employers want to recruit and retain star talent they will need to reconsider some of their traditional corporate policies and practices and find new ways to create a healthy work-life blend for their employees.
+However, if employers want to recruit and retain star talent, they will need to reconsider some of their traditional corporate policies and practices and find new ways to create a healthy work-life blend for their employees.
 For example, offering a paid sabbatical can help give employees a break and a fresh outlook without losing them for good.
 This will not only help workers across multiple generations, but will also improve the negative image that the industry has suffered for decades.

 - Collaboration and communication.
-Many millennials grew up with parents, teachers and counselors who were their best friends and role models.
+According to Underwood, many millennials grew up with parents, teachers and counselors who were their best friends and role models.
 “They not only need a mentor, but also a buddy.
-They are excellent team players and care about the company’s success – not just their own jobs.
-The timing for this kind of mindset is perfect: new virtual design and construction tools and integrated project delivery methods will all require higher levels of collaboration within and among project teams.
-Having these young people focused on a common purpose, effective processes, excellent communication, and solid relationships will help transform the industry over time.
+They are excellent team players.
+They will care about the entire organization, not just their own jobs,” stated Underwood.4 Indeed, the timing is perfect.
+New virtual design and construction tools and integrated project delivery methods will all require higher levels of collaboration within and among project teams.
+Having these young people focused on a common purpose, effective processes, excellent communication and solid relationships will help transform the industry over time.